someretical/someretical.github.io/content/posts/website/index.md

 tags: ["website"]
 ---

+{{< mathjax >}}

+**This is an old post, see [here](/posts/website2/index.html) for the newer version!**

 My old website was made with [MoonWalker](https://github.com/abhinavs/moonwalk) and it was simplistic enough except there was one major issue.
-This is probably a skill issue on my behalf but the project and template were super old and I couldn't get the dependency requirements to line up no matter what on my local machine.
-This frustration led me to experiment with [Hugo](https://gohugo.io/) which seemed to do the same thing as [Jekyll](https://jekyllrb.com/) but there were much better templates available.
+The project and template were super old and I couldn't get the dependency requirements to line up on my local machine no matter what.
+This frustration led me to experiment with [Hugo](https://gohugo.io/) which seemed to do the same thing as [Jekyll](https://jekyllrb.com/) except there were much better templates available.
 I'm mostly a backend person so that was a pretty great deal.

 I eventually found the Blowfish theme which is wonderfully configurable (although too much so at times).
 However, there were still some things to be addressed.